As the summer harvest comes in, we find ourselves surrounded by a bounty of beautiful fruits and vegetables that are sure to please any palate.

 Cooked non-starchy vegetables provide about 5 grams of carbohydrates per half-cup serving.
 Cooked starchy vegetables provide about 15 grams of carbohydrates per serving.

 Fruit is sweet and has the bonus of being loaded with nutrients.
-Now’s the season to enjoy peaches, cherries and blueberries, and crisp apples will be coming into play sooner than we might think.
+Now’s the season to enjoy peaches, pears and melon, and crisp apples will be coming into play sooner than we might think.
 There are plenty of just-picked varieties to enjoy.

 Fruits provide about 15 grams of carbohydrates in a serving.
 A serving is a small apple or pear, 1/2 cup of grapes or 1 cup of berries or melon.